Alastair Burnet: Career in journalism

 Upon graduating, Burnet began work as a sub-editor and junior leader writer with future The Guardian editor Alastair Hetherington for the Glasgow Herald newspaper in 1951 after he was employed by the newspaper's editor William Robieson.
-From 1956 to 1957, he travelled across the United States for a year to study American politics and elections across the political spectrum on a fellowship from the Commonwealth Fund of New York.
+From 1956 to 1957, he travelled across the United States for a year to study American politics and elections across the political spectrum on a Harkness Fellowship from the Commonwealth Fund of New York.
 He left the Glasgow Herald in 1958, and was told of a vacancy at the weekly news and current affairs magazine The Economist, joining as a sub-editor, leader writer, and subsequently, associate editor under the editorship of Donald Tyerman.

 In 1963, Burnet and his colleagues at The Economist were invited to present a programme on the BBC composed of journalists representing the major weekly magazines.
 His two reports on the Gorbals and driven grouse shooting impressed Independent Television News (ITN) editor Geoffrey Cox enough to be offered the job of political editor in place of Ian Trethowan.
 While reporting, Burnet became a relief newscaster and worked on ITN's current affairs programmes including Roving Report, Dateline, Dateline Westminster, What the Papers Say, Fleet Street, Face of Success, and the adult education series on money A Plain Man's Guide to Money.
 He was also the main anchor for the ITV network's coverage of the 1964, 1966 and 1970 United Kingdom general elections and the Apollo 11 Moon landing in 1969.

 Burnet left ITN in 1965 to rejoin The Economist as editor following Tyerman's retirement, but continued broadcasting as a reporter and interviewer for Associated-Rediffusion's weekly current affairs programme This Week that he had presented from 1965 to 1970.
 He returned part-time to ITN in 1967 to launch the half-hour News at Ten bulletin that provided in depth reporting on the day's events, having campaigned for such a programme.
 Burnet hosted the first programme (during the show's thirteen-week pilot phase agreed to by executives who favoured a ten-minute bulletin) on 3 July alongside Andrew Gardner, and created the programme's "And finally ..." slot.
 He also presented the short-lived topical interview series Man in the News in 1970 and 1971.
 In 1972, he was signed by the BBC to present the current affairs programme Panorama from the middle of that November.
 Burnet reported and presented for Midweek, and anchored coverage of the February and October 1974 United Kingdom general election programmes, also covering the wedding of Princess Anne and Mark Phillips in November 1973, interviewing the couple shortly before the wedding.
 Furthermore, he continued to edit The Economist until 1974, where he raised the circulation by 60%.